jbreeden/lamina/README.md

 # So, as soon as we're able to get an exclusive lock on this file,
 # the app is closed and the server should exit too.
 Thread.new do
+  # Give lamina plenty of time to grab the lock,
+  # so the server doesn't exit immediately
+  sleep 5
   File.open(".lamina", "r") do |lock_file|
     lock_file.flock(File::LOCK_EX)
     exit